Ford Focus Estate review

 While previous Ford Focus generations were most kindly described as 'inoffensive' to look at, the latest model has a far more confident appearance, thanks to its narrow, horizontally split headlights and angular treatment above its front spoiler.

 The latest estate has a far more cohesive design than the previous model, too, with a roofline that flows from front to back with little feeling that a big box has been bolted on at the back.
 This is helped by a window outline that curves gently towards the rear end and a feature line that flows from the front headlights to the tail of the car, via broad front and rear haunches, giving Ford's family estate a more sculptural, desirable look than ever before.

 The sporty ST-Line version adds extra distinction, courtesy of a body kit, a prominent black grille in place of the subtle slatted affair of other models, and bigger fog-light surrounds that fill the space immediately above the front spoiler.
-The range-topping Vignale model also has a look of its own, with LED lighting all round and a unique design of 18-inch alloy wheels.

 One area where Ford is keen to galvanise the Focus' reputation is that of driver appeal.
 While earlier Focus models set the class standard here, more recent generations lost ground to rivals like the SEAT Leon and Honda Civic.
 But having started with a clean sheet of paper and an all-new 'C2' platform for the latest Focus, Ford claims to have made big steps in handling prowess.